glotzerlab/fedorov/README.rst

 Documentation
 ****************************************

-- Documentation link: Website link to be added
+- Documentation for the most recent release can be found here: `fedorov stable <https://fedorov.readthedocs.io/en/stable/>`_
+- Documentation with the latest changes can be found here: `fedorov latest <https://fedorov.readthedocs.io/en/latest/>`_

 You can also build the documentation with sphinx: